The debate between the KJV and Modern Versions

 C. Loss of meaning

 I’ve heard people say the modern translations loose the strong meaning of certain words in the KJV, like “anathema” by translating them into modern words like “condemned”.
-They say the word anathema means to be eternally condemned without hope of repentance, not just simply condemned.
-But I’ve found that these extra meanings have been added afterwards and they aren’t in the original Greek.
+They say the word anathema means “to be eternally condemned without hope of repentance”, not just simply condemned.
+But I’ve found that these extra meanings have been added well afterwards and they aren’t in the original Greek.
 So the original author just meant condemned and so that it what is translated.
+Another example is in Hebrews 12:1 when it says we are surrounded by such a great cloud of “witnesses”, the Greek word is actually martyrs.
+But back then martyrs meant witnesses.
+Only later did this word take on the meaning of one who dies for a cause.
+So both the KJV and all other translations translate it correctly as “witnesses”.

 III.
 Translational Differences